parikshitsharma70/meetup-node-app/README.md

 # Meetup Internal API Docs

-All endpoints are currently post unless mentioned as GET

-All routes are protected by jwt which can be obtained from /client/login or /admin/login Client jwt gives access to /client and /transaction endpoints Admin jwt gives access to /admin endpoints
+All routes are protected by jwt which can be obtained from /client/login or /admin/login Client jwt gives access to /client and /meetup endpoints Admin jwt gives access to /admin endpoints

 # Client

 ## - /client/signUp
+    POST
         Send :
             - username as req.body.username
             - password as req.body.password